YarnSpinnerTool/YarnSpinner/README.md

 ## Made by Secret Lab!

 Yarn Spinner was originally created by [Secret Lab](http://secretlab.com.au), an Australian game dev studio!
 [Come say hi](https://twitter.com/thesecretlab)!
+You can visit the [Yarn Spinner page](http://www.secretlab.com.au/yarnspinner) on the Secret Lab website for a little more info, and to donate to Yarn Spinner open source development at Secret Lab.

 ## Help Us Make Yarn Spinner!